boazbk/crypto/lec_06_CCA.md

 Cryptographic protocols can fail in  subtle  ways, and even published proofs of security can turn out to have bugs in them.
 Hence there is a line of research dedicated to finding ways to _automatically_ prove security of cryptographic protocols.
 Much of these line of research is based on simple models to describe protocols that are known as _Dolev Yao models_, based on the first paper that proposed such models.
-These models define an _algebraic_ form of security, where rather than thinking of   messages, keys, and ciphertexsts as binary string, we think of them as abstract entities.
+These models define an _algebraic_ form of security, where rather than thinking of   messages, keys, and ciphertexts as binary string, we think of them as abstract entities.
 There are certain rules for manipulating these symbols.
-For example, given a key $k$ and a message $m$ you can create the ciphertex $\{ m \}_k$, which you can decrypt back to $m$ using the same key.
+For example, given a key $k$ and a message $m$ you can create the ciphertext $\{ m \}_k$, which you can decrypt back to $m$ using the same key.
 However the assumption is that any information that cannot be obtained by such manipulation is unknown.

 Translating a proof of security in this algebra to proof for real world adversaries is highly non trivial.
 However, to have even a fighting a chance, the encryption scheme needs to be as strong as possible, and in particular it turns out that security notions such as CCA play a crucial role.